Model-based Clustering with Missing Not At Random Data: Concluding remarks

 \section{Concluding remarks}

-This paper addresses \replace{}{model-based} unsupervised learning when MNAR values occur. \replace{}{We propose to cluster individuals via an estimation of the mixture model parameters in play.
-A by-product of such an approach is that the missing values can be also imputed, once the distribution is estimated.} To this end, we have proposed an approach which embeds MNAR data directly within model-based clustering algorithms, in particular the EM and SEM algorithms.
-This work also includes an exhaustive catalog of possible MNAR specifications.
-The identifiability study showed that the most general models lead to non-identifiable parameters for categorical data.
-This combined with the numerical experiments leads us to recommend using algorithms considering simple missing-data mechanisms, as the MNAR$z$ mechanism, which models the probability of being missing only depending on the class membership.
-By its very simplicity, \replace{}{the latter is} indeed able to straightforwardly deal with any kind of data. \replace{}{In addition to being interpretable (which is especially important for real applications), this MNAR$z$ mechanism can be apprehended as a MAR one on the augmented matrix $[\btY|\btC]$, including the missing-data pattern $\btC$ (Theorem \ref{propo:MAR.MNARz}).
+This paper addresses {model-based} unsupervised learning when MNAR values occur. {We propose to cluster individuals via an estimation of the mixture model parameters in play.
+A by-product of such an approach is that the missing values can be also imputed, once the distribution is estimated.} To this end, we have proposed an approach which embeds MNAR data directly within model-based clustering algorithms, in particular the EM algorithm.
+We have discussed several possible MNAR specifications.
+However, the numerical experiment leads us to recommend using algorithms considering a simple missing-data mechanism, the MNAR$z$ mechanism, which models the probability of being missing only depending on the class membership.
+By its very simplicity, {the latter is} indeed able to straightforwardly deal with any kind of data. {In addition to being interpretable (which is especially important for real applications), this MNAR$z$ mechanism can be apprehended as a MAR one on the augmented matrix $[Y|C]$, including the missing-data pattern $C$ (Theorem \ref{propo:MAR.MNARz}).
 This echoes a widely-used approach in practice, not theoretically studied so far. }

-The \replace{}{seminal} motivation of this work was \replace{}{clustering patients of the Traumabase dataset, in particular to assist doctors in their medical care. } \replace{}{After a first conclusive application, } there are still key challenges to make this work entirely applicable to real datasets.
-First, if our methodology can be applied to mixed data (categorical/quan\-ti\-ta\-tive), a straightforward extension of the proposed approach \replace{}{should be doable to handle variables that are not necessarily of the same type (MCAR, MAR and MNAR variables are indeed often coupled)}. \replace{}{Without any prior help from experts, this actually remains an open question to automatically evaluate the missing type of variables.} \replace{}{Note however that one can arbitrate between the presented MNAR mechanisms using the ICL criterion, at the price of running multiple times the algorithm for the different MNAR scenarios.
-Therefore, without any insight on the MNAR type, we highly recommend to use the MNAR$z$ mechanism, its versatility having already been outlined.}
+The {seminal} motivation of this work was {clustering patients of the Traumabase dataset, in particular to assist doctors in their medical care. } {After a first conclusive application, } there are still key challenges to make this work entirely applicable to real datasets.
+First, if our methodology can be applied to mixed data (categorical/quan\-ti\-ta\-tive), a straightforward extension of the proposed approach {should be doable to handle variables that are not necessarily of the same type (MCAR, MAR and MNAR variables are indeed often coupled)}. {Without any prior help from experts, this actually remains an open question to automatically evaluate the missing type of variables.} {Note however that one can arbitrate between the presented MNAR mechanisms using the ICL criterion, at the price of running multiple times the algorithm for the different MNAR scenarios.